a1120960/PAC-SWaP/README.md

     - **Personnel**: How many people are required to run the system?
 For many of the modern portable systems this would be a minimum of a single person to turn the key or press a button, and begin operation.
 On the other hand some research clocks may need an entire team of people to set up and run the clock.
     - **Cost**: How much does the system cost?
 For research clocks this may be hard, if not impossible to determine, or might not want to be revealed.

-- As clock technology progresses, I would like the focus to be more on deployable clocks.
+- As optical clock technology progresses, I would like the focus to be more on deployable clocks.